Register a birth

 - driving licence

-- proof of address (eg utility bill)
+- proof of address (for example, a utility bill)

 - Council Tax bill